 Our grantmaking focus

-United Way of Rhode Island is committed to leveraging all of our assets (i.e., advocacy, convening, fundraising, strategic investments, awareness building) to create a more equitable Rhode Island.
+United Way of Rhode Island makes grants consistent with our mission: Uniting our community and resources to build racial equity and opportunities for all Rhode Islanders.
+We are committed to leveraging all of our assets (i.e., advocacy, convening, fundraising, strategic investments, and awareness building) to create a more equitable Rhode Island.
 Much of our work is done in collaboration with grantees and other partners.
 We strive to engage with our grantees and partners in a spirit of trust, candid communication, and transparency.
 Our collective efforts also depend on the support and resources of governments, the private sector, communities, and individuals.

 We primarily make grants to 501(c)(3) public charities.
 We also make grants to support organizations or projects that work with qualifying fiscal sponsors.
 We do not make grants to individuals or for scholarships.
-It is also rare for United Way of Rhode Island to fund capital projects or event sponsorships.
+It is also rare for United Way of Rhode Island to fund capital projects.

 United way's strategic pillars

 From 2021 through 2025, United Way of Rhode Island’s investments and work will be organized around the four pillars and respective focus areas outlined in the LIVE UNITED 2025 strategic plan.